chriskuehl/dumb-pypi/README.md

 [![PyPI version](https://badge.fury.io/py/dumb-pypi.svg)](https://pypi.python.org/pypi/dumb-pypi)

-`dumb-pypi` is a generator of PyPI-compatible "simple" package indexes, backed entirely by static files.
+`dumb-pypi` is a simple read-only PyPI index server generator, backed entirely by static files.
+It is ideal for internal use by organizations that have a bunch of their own packages which they'd like to make available.

+## A rant about static files (and why you should use dumb-pypi)

 The main difference between dumb-pypi and other PyPI implementations is that dumb-pypi has *no server component*.
-It is instead a script that, given a list of Python package names, generates a bunch of static files which you can serve from any webserver, or even directly from S3.
+It's just a script that, given a list of Python package names, generates a bunch of static files which you can serve from any webserver, or even directly from S3.

+There's something magical about being able to serve a package repository entirely from a tree of static files.
+It's incredibly easy to make it fast and highly-available when you don't need to worry about running a bunch of application servers (which are serving a bunch of read-only queries that could have just been pre-generated).

+Linux distributions have been doing this right for decades.
+Debian has a system of hundreds of mirrors, and the entire thing is powered entirely by some fancy `rsync` commands.

-This has some nice benefits:
+For the maintainer of a PyPI repositry, `dumb-pypi` has some nice properties:

 * **File serving is extremely fast.** nginx can serve your static files faster than you'd ever need.
 In practice, there are almost no limits on the number of packages or number of versions per package.

-* **It's very simple.** There's no complicated WSGI app to deploy, no databases, and no caches to purge.
+* **It's very simple.** There's no complicated WSGI app to deploy, no databases, and no caches.
 You just need to run the script whenever you have new packages, and your index server is ready in seconds.

 For more about why this design was chosen, see the detailed [`RATIONALE.md`][rationale] in this repo.